-- Provision of additional security (staff) after 'x' hour - The installation and operation of CCTV cameras on the exterior of, and within premises - Provision of effective exterior lighting - Restrictions on the size (e.g. 'doubles') and time of 'last orders' - Management of patrons gueuing to enter the licensed premise - Restriction on the use of outdoor areas after 'x' hour - 'One-way door' restrictions - That where a licence is granted for the first time (first time meaning premises where the prospective licensee has never held a liquor licence previously or is operating a premises that has never been a licensed premises before), the trading hours are more restrictive than the maximum trading hours contained in this LAP.
+- Any premises operating principally as a restaurant that sells alcohol later than 1.00am must identify and designate one or more parts of the premises as areas to which minors must not be admitted, or may only be admitted accompanied by a parent or guardian after 9pm until closing - Provision of additional security (staff) after 'x' hour - · The installation and operation of CCTV cameras on the exterior of, and within premises - · Provision of effective exterior lighting - · Restrictions on the size (e.g. 'doubles') and time of 'last orders' - · Management of patrons queuing to enter the licensed premise - · Restriction on the use of outdoor areas after 'x' hour - · 'One-way door' restrictions - That where a licence is granted for the first time (first time meaning premises where the prospective licensee has never held a liquor licence previously or is operating a premises that has never been a licensed premises before), the trading hours are more restrictive than the maximum trading hours contained in this LAP.